 Our first night in Ireland was going to be on Achill.
 I’ve always loved wild places on the extremities of countries and continents they’ve always fired my imagination.
 I’ll never forget the scene as we crossed the Achill Island bridge over narrow Achill Sound.
 We were driving straight into a fierce north Atlantic squall – typical Achill weather.
 As the rain horizontally lashed the windscreen, we could just make out the grey, brooding hulks of the Achill Island mountains.

 It took us about twenty minutes to reach our Achill Island accommodation.
-By this time clouds were scurrying across the hilltops, and shafts of sunlight flickered and danced across the empty moorland and peat bogs.
+By this time clouds were scurrying across the hilltops, and shafts of sunlight flickered and danced across the empty moorland and peat bogs, one of the best landscapes in Europe that I’ve ever encountered.
 It’s a bleak beauty at times, but one that seared straight through to my soul.
 Goodness knows what this place would be like if the sun actually came out.

 Well, it wasn’t supposed to, but it did….